dentarg/auth0-blog/_posts/2017-11-17-redux-in-action.markdown

 - 2017-11-16-spring-5-embedded-tomcat-8-gradle-tutorial
 ---

+**TL;DR:** Actually, the idea is to create an article that is not too long at all (TL;DR stands for _Too Long; Didn't Read_ 😊).
+However, to summarize it in a few words, the idea here is to show through practical, short examples how Redux works and what are its main concepts.
+To find the code that we are going to create throughout the article, please check [this GitHub repository](https://github.com/auth0-blog/redux-in-action).

 ## What is Redux

 Mostly used with React, Redux is storage facility that helps JavaScript applications to manage state.
 Note that I started the introductory sentence with "Mostly used".
 What I mean is that we do not have to use Redux with React.
 We don't even need a browser to use Redux.
 We can use it to control the state of a Node.js backend application, for example.